 Arthroscopy is a procedure that orthopaedic surgeons use to inspect, diagnose, and repair problems inside a joint.

-The word arthroscopy comes from two Greek words, “arthro” (joint) and “skopein” (to look).
-The term literally means “to look within the joint.
 During shoulder arthroscopy, your surgeon inserts a small camera, called an arthroscope, into your shoulder joint.
 The camera displays pictures on a television screen, and your surgeon uses these images to guide miniature surgical instruments.

 Because the arthroscope and surgical instruments are thin, your surgeon can use very small incisions (cuts), rather than the larger incision needed for standard, open surgery.
-This results in less pain for patients, and shortens the time it takes to recover and return to favorite activities.
+This results in less pain for patients, and shortens the time it takes to recover and return to favourite activities.

 Your shoulder is a complex joint that is capable of more motion than any other joint in your body.
 It is made up of three bones: your upper arm bone (humerus), your shoulder blade (scapula), and your collarbone (clavicle).

-WHEN IS SHOULDER ARTHROSCOPY RECOMMENDED
+WHEN IS SHOULDER ARTHROSCOPY RECOMMENDED?

 Injury, overuse, and age-related wear and tear are responsible for most shoulder problems.
 Shoulder arthroscopy may relieve painful symptoms of many problems that damage the rotator cuff tendons, labrum, articular cartilage, and other soft tissues surrounding the joint.